The Books Insiderthe data-driven audiobook guide

 #

-Thriller tops the genre length table; romance is the quickest average listen.
+Thriller tops the genre length table; self-help is the quickest average listen.

 Average listening hours by genre (hrs)